Coronavirus relief bill hits snag in U.S. Senate, talks continue

 The remaining $425 billion would be available for loans, loan guarantees and other investments for the Fed to provide liquidity to help the financial system lend to businesses, states and municipalities.

-Reporting By Richard Cowan, Susan Heavey, Arshad Mohammed and Andrea Shalal; Writing by Arshad Mohammed and James Oliphant; Editing by Scott Malone, Lisa Shumaker, Daniel Wallis, Bill Berkrot and Diane Craft
+Reporting by Richard Cowan, Susan Heavey, Arshad Mohammed and Andrea Shalal; Writing by Arshad Mohammed and James Oliphant; Editing by Diane Craft and Stephen Coates